Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Introduction

-Simulation-based inference without an explicit likelihood is commonly referred to as {\em likelihood-free inference} (LFI).
-The most well-known approach to LFI is Approximate Bayesian Computation (ABC; see \cite{beaumont2002approximate, marin2012approximate, sisson2018handbook} for a review).
-These methods use simulations sufficiently close to the observed data \revJMLR{$D=\left\{ \x_1^{\text{obs}},\ldots,\x_n^{\text{obs}} \right\}$} to infer the underlying parameters, or more precisely, the posterior distribution $p(\theta|D)$.
-Recently, the arsenal of LFI methods has been expanded with new machine learning algorithms (such as neural density estimators) that instead use the output from simulators as training data; \revJMLR{see Section~\ref{sec: related_work}, ``Likelihood-free inference via machine learning''.} The objective here is to learn a ``surrogate model'' \revJMLR{or {\em approximation} of} the likelihood \revJMLR{$p(D|\theta)$} or posterior \revJMLR{$p(\theta|D)$}.
-The surrogate model, rather than the simulations themselves, is then used for inference.

-While the field of likelihood-free inference has undergone a revolution in terms of the complexity \revJMLR{and dimensionality} of problems that can be tackled (see \cite{Cranmer2020Review} for a recent review), \revJMLR{the question remains (see, e.g., \cite{hermans2021averting}) whether machine-learning (ML) based confidence sets of $\theta$, where $\theta$ are unknown parameters, indeed have correct conditional coverage.
-Suppose that we have a high-fidelity simulator $F_\theta$ and we observe data $\D$ of finite sample size $n$.
-Can we then, without restrictive assumptions on $F_\theta$, construct a random set $R(\D)$ that satisfies
+\addTwo{\textbf{i)} The first challenge is} finding practical procedures for constructing a $(1-\alpha)$ confidence set $R(\D)$ with nominal coverage\footnote{ \addEJS{We use the notation $\P_{\D|\theta}(\cdot)$ to emphasize the fact that $\D$ is random, but $\theta$ is fixed. }} where $\alpha \in (0,1)$, {\em regardless of} the true value of the unknown parameter $\theta \in \Theta$ and of the number of observations $n$.
+Monte Carlo and bootstrap procedures are computationally infeasible for continuous parameter spaces $\Theta$, and large-sample theory does not apply when, e.g., $n=1$. \addTwo{The latter $n=1$ scenario is very common in, e.g., large astronomical surveys where each object (e.g., galaxy or star) has a different parameter value $\theta$ and may only be measured once.}\\

-for a certain confidence level $\gamma=1-\alpha$, {\em no matter what the true parameter $\theta \in \Theta$ is?} Furthermore, can we find a procedure that is both computationally tractable, and that has theoretical guarantees of validity and power for small $n$?
-Finally, how do we in practice check performance of the constructed sets $R(\D)$; that is, how do we check whether the actual coverage of $R(\D)$ is indeed close to, and no smaller than, $\gamma$ for {\em any} $\theta \in \Theta$ (without resorting to costly Monte Carlo simulations at fixed parameter settings on a ``fine enough'' grid in parameter space $\Theta$ \citep[Section 13]{cousins2018lectures}).}
+\addTwo{\textbf{ii)} The second challenge is} finding practical and interpretable procedures to check that the empirical coverage of the constructed sets $R(\D)$ is indeed close to (and no smaller than) $1-\alpha$ for {\em any} $\theta \in \Theta$ (again, without resorting to costly Monte Carlo simulations at fixed parameter settings on a fine grid in parameter space $\Theta$ \citep[Section 13]{cousins2018lectures}). \addTwo{Local validity across the entire parameter space is essential for reliable scientific inference because the scientist does not actually know what the true value of $\theta$ is for the object of interest.}

-\revJMLR{In this paper, we describe a new statistical framework for LFI which unifies classical statistics with modern machine learning (e.g., deep generative models, neural network classifiers, and quantile regression) to present practical procedures for (i) constructing finite-sample confidence sets with correct conditional coverage, and for (ii) computing diagnostics that estimate conditional coverage over the entire parameter space.
-We refer to \revEJS{the} framework as {\em likelihood-free frequentist inference} (LF2I).}